NASW Standards for School Social Work Services

 Standard 3.
 Assessment

-School social workers shall conduct assessments of individuals, families and systems/organizations (namely, classroom, school, neighborhood, district, state) with the goal of improving student social, emotional, behavioral, and academic outcomes.
+School social workers shall conduct assessments of students, parents/guardians/families, classrooms, schools, and community resources with the goal of improving student social, emotional, and academic learning outcomes.

 Interpretation